Course Descriptions (Undergraduate)

 Prerequisites: two courses out of BIMM 181 or BENG 181 or CSE 181, BIMM 182 or BENG 182 or CSE 182, BENG 183, BIMM 184 or BENG 184 or CSE 184.
 Attendance at the first lecture/lab is required.
 Nonattendance will result in the student’s being dropped from the course roster.

 This course will cover discrete and random variables, data analysis and inferential statistics, likelihood estimators and scoring matrices with applications to biological problems.
 Introduction to Binomial, Poisson, and Gaussian distributions, central limit theorem, applications to sequence and functional analysis of genomes and genetic epidemiology.
-(Credit not offered for Math 186 if Econ 120A, ECE 109, Math 180A, Math 181A, or Math 183 previously or concurrently.
+(Credit not offered for Math 186 if Econ 120A, ECE 109, MAE 108, Math 181A, or Math 183 previously or concurrently.
 Two units of credit offered for Math 186 if Math 180A taken previously or concurrently.)

-Prerequisites: Math 20C (21C) with a grade of C– or better, or consent of instructor.
+Prerequisites: Math 20C or Math 31BH, or consent of instructor.